Dxk0ta/project-1/README.md

 # The Dice Is Right
  Welcome to my very first deployed project "The Dice Is Right"!
 This game is inspired by the well known card game Blackjack.
 It is a two player game with a life bar winning system.
-Play with a friend (or enemy!) and roll your way into some fun!
+Play with a friend (or enemy) and roll your way into some fun!

 Here is the link! https://dxk0ta.github.io/project-1/

 ## Getting Started
 ---
 I wanted to create a game that would give me the ability to better my Javascript skills.
 This game is based on the well known card game "Blackjack" but instead of cards we will be using dice!
+My first step will be to build a wireframe for my game.

 ---